GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Conclusion

-This work can also serve as a basis for more interpretable approaches that can make use of the learned data structures.
-For critical domains such as medicine, $\mathsf{GCondNet}$ can provide patient/cohort-wise insights through post-hoc mechanisms such as graph concept-based explanations~\citep{Magister2021GCExplainerHC, magister2022encoding}.
-From a machine learning perspective, $\mathsf{GCondNet}$ may also provide valuable insights into the dataset, such as detecting outliers or identifying difficult training samples in the context of curriculum learning~\citep{Bengio2009CurriculumL}.\looseness=-1
+This paper presents a novel method that aims to advance the field of machine learning by offering a new direction for leveraging the implicit sample relationships in machine learning, which is particularly beneficial for data-scarce tasks.
+This work can also serve as a basis for more interpretable approaches using the learned data structures.
+For critical domains such as medicine, \gcondnet can provide patient/cohort-wise insights through post-hoc mechanisms such as graph concept-based explanations~\citep{Magister2021GCExplainerHC, magister2022encoding}.
+From a machine learning perspective, \gcondnet may also provide valuable insights into the dataset, such as identifying difficult training samples in the context of curriculum learning~\citep{Bengio2009CurriculumL}.